Dietary fiber

-Wheat bran has a high content of dietary fiber.
+Wheat bran is rich in dietary fiber.

-Dietary fiber, fibre, or roughage is the portion of plant-derived food that cannot be completely broken down by human digestive enzymes.
-Dietary fibers are diverse in chemical composition and can be grouped generally by their solubility, viscosity and fermentability which affect how fibers are processed in the body.
-Dietary fiber has two main subtypes: soluble fiber and insoluble fiber which are components of plant-based foods such as legumes, whole grains, cereals, vegetables, fruits, and nuts or seeds.
-A diet high in regular fiber consumption is generally associated with supporting health and lowering the risk of several diseases.
-Dietary fiber consists of non-starch polysaccharides and other plant components such as cellulose, resistant starch, resistant dextrins, inulins, lignins, chitins, pectins, beta-glucans, and oligosaccharides.
+Dietary fiber (also spelled fibre), or roughage, is the portion of plant-derived food that cannot be completely broken down by human digestive enzymes.
+Dietary fibers are diverse in chemical composition and can be grouped generally by their solubility, viscosity and fermentability, which affect how fibers are processed in the body.
+Dietary fiber has two main subtypes: soluble and insoluble.
+They are components of many foods from plants, such as legumes, whole grains, cereals, vegetables, fruits, nuts, and seeds.
+Regularly consuming substantial dietary fiber is generally associated with supporting health and lowering the risks of several diseases.
+Dietary fiber consists of non-starch polysaccharides and other plant components, such as cellulose, resistant starch, resistant dextrins, inulins, lignins, chitins, pectins, beta-glucans, and oligosaccharides.

-Food sources of dietary fiber have traditionally been divided according to whether they provide soluble or insoluble fiber.
-Plant foods contain both types of fiber in varying amounts according to the fiber characteristics of viscosity and fermentability.
-Advantages of consuming fiber depend upon which type is consumed.
-Bulking fibers - such as cellulose and hemicellulose (including psyllium) - absorb and hold water, promoting bowel movement regularity.
-Viscous fibers - such as beta-glucan and psyllium - thicken the fecal mass.
-Fermentable fibers - such as resistant starch, xanthan gum, and inulin - feed the bacteria and microbiota of the large intestine and are metabolized to yield short-chain fatty acids, which have diverse roles in gastrointestinal health.
+Food sources of dietary fiber have traditionally been divided according to proportion of soluble vs. insoluble fiber.
+The two types are defined according to their characteristics of viscosity and fermentability, with different advantages between the types.
+Plant foods contain both types in varying amounts.
+Bulking fibers, such as cellulose and hemicellulose (including psyllium), absorb and hold water, promoting bowel movement regularity.
+Viscous fibers, such as beta-glucan and psyllium, thicken the fecal mass.
+Fermentable fibers, such as resistant starch, xanthan gum, and inulin, feed the bacteria and microbiota of the large intestine and are metabolized to yield short-chain fatty acids, which have diverse roles in gastrointestinal health.

-Soluble fiber (fermentable fiber or prebiotic fiber) - which dissolves in water - is generally fermented in the colon into gases and physiologically active by-products such as short-chain fatty acids produced in the colon by gut bacteria.
-Examples are beta-glucans (in oats, barley, and mushrooms) and raw guar gum.
-Psyllium – soluble, viscous, and non-fermented fiber – is a bulking fiber that retains water as it moves through the digestive system, easing defecation.
-Soluble fiber is generally viscous and delays gastric emptying which in humans can result in an extended feeling of fullness.
-Inulin (in chicory root), wheat dextrin, oligosaccharides, and resistant starches (in legumes and bananas) are soluble non-viscous fibers.
-Regular intake of soluble fibers such as beta-glucans from oats or barley has been established to lower blood levels of LDL cholesterol.
+Soluble fiber (fermentable fiber, or prebiotic fiber) – which dissolves in water – is generally fermented in the colon into gases and physiologically active by-products, such as short-chain fatty acids, produced in the colon by gut bacteria.
+Examples are beta glucans (in oats, barley, and mushrooms) and raw guar gum.
+Psyllium – soluble, viscous, and non-fermented fiber – is a bulking fiber, retaining water as it moves through the digestive system, easing defecation.
+Soluble fiber is generally viscous and delays gastric emptying, which in humans can result in an extended feeling of fullness.
+Inulin (in chicory root), wheat dextrin, oligosaccharides, and resistant starches (in legumes and bananas) are soluble, non-viscous fibers.
+Regular intake of soluble fibers, such as beta-glucans, from oats or barley, have been shown to lower blood levels of LDL cholesterol.
 Soluble fiber supplements also significantly lower LDL cholesterol.

-Insoluble fiber - which does not dissolve in water - is inert to digestive enzymes in the upper gastrointestinal tract.
-Examples are wheat bran, cellulose, and lignin.
-Coarsely ground insoluble fiber triggers the secretion of mucus in the large intestine providing bulking.
-However, finely ground insoluble fiber does not have this effect and instead can cause a constipation.
+Insoluble fiber does not dissolve in water and is inert, unaffected by digestive enzymes in the upper gastrointestinal tract.
+Examples include wheat bran, cellulose, and lignin.
+Coarsely ground insoluble fiber triggers the secretion of mucus in the large intestine, providing bulking.
+However, finely ground insoluble fiber does not have this effect and can instead cause constipation.
 Some forms of insoluble fiber, such as resistant starches, can be fermented in the colon.